-The Student Financial Aid Enrollment Change Policy requires a student to complete all of his add/drop changes by the census date of each course.
+The Student Financial Aid Enrollment Change Policy requires a student to complete all of their add/drop changes by the census date of each course.
 (Contact the Office of Financial Aid for specific dates.)
 If a student adds or drops classes anytime up to and including the census date, financial aid will be adjusted.
-If changes are made after this date, financial aid will not be adjusted unless the student did not attend the class or withdrew from all of his classes.
+If changes are made after this date, financial aid will not be adjusted unless the student did not attend the class or withdrew from all of their classes.
 Students receiving Federal Direct Loans should maintain 6 credit hours throughout the semester.

 Withdrawing From All Classes

 According to federal law, COTC students who receive Federal financial aid and do not complete their classes may be responsible to repay a portion of their aid.
 Students must “earn” the financial aid received by staying enrolled in school and attending classes.
-If a student drops, withdraws or stops attending classes during the semester, he may be required to return some of the financial aid awarded.
-For example: a student who completes 30% of the semester has earned 30% of his aid.
+If a student drops, withdraws or stops attending classes during the semester, they may be required to return some of the financial aid awarded.
+For example: a student who completes 30% of the semester has earned 30% of their aid.
 This means that 70% of the aid is unearned and must be returned to the federal government.
 Click here for more information regarding this policy

 Satisfactory Academic Progress Policy